 This course will focus on the managing and applying secondary records and databases for health information.
 Topics of study include relationship of content, use, and structure of health care data and data sets to secondary record systems; pertinent laws and regulations affecting registries; the compilation/interpretation of various description reports, such as charts, graphs, and tables/healthcare statistics; and the effective use, application, collection, arrangement, presentation, and verification of health care data.
-(Prerequisites: HITM 1221 and MATH 0801 or assessment score of 71 or higher) (3 credits lecture/0 credits lab)
+(Prerequisites: ADSC 1171, HITM 2000,HITM 1221 and MATH 0801 or appropriate test score.)
+(3 credits lecture/0 credits lab)

-HITM 2260 HIT Professional Practice Experience II, 2 credits
+HITM 2261 HIT Professional Practice Experience II, 3 credits

-This is the second of two HIT professional practice experiences.
-It is designed to provide the advanced student with a 90-hour experience external to the college at a health care organization within the Minneapolis/St. Paul metropolitan area.
+This course is designed to provide the advanced student with experience external to the college at a health care organization within the Healthcare field.
 Principles of health information technology are applied through observation, participation, and application of a variety of health information technology functions.
-Working under the supervision of a qualified health information professional, the student achieves objectives developed and documented by the college that are directly related to the clinical site which the student is assigned to.
-(Prerequisites: Successful completion of first three semesters of HIT program and instructor permission) (0 credits lecture/2 credits lab)
+Working under the supervision of a qualified health information professional, the student achieves objectives developed and documented by the college that are directly related to the clinical site which the student is assigned.
+In addition, students will be guided through the process of preparing for the Registered Health Information Technology (RHIT) exam.
+The course will cover real-world case studies and practice tests, study tips, time management skills, and how to create a study plan after analyzing their current knowledge about the field.
+(Prerequisites: Successful completion of first three semesters of HIT program and instructor permission) (0 credits lecture/3 credits lab)